elfsternberg/polyloader/README.rst

 source code, which in turn means that one cannot write, for one important example, Django management commands in an alternative syntax.

-**polyloader** is a python module that intercepts calls to the default finder, loader, and package module iterator, and if the path resolves to an alternative syntax, provide the appropriate finder, loader and iterator.  **polyloader** is different from traditional importlib shims in that it directly affects the root loader, and thus allows for the discovery and importation of suffixes not listed in Python's defaults.
+**polyloader** is a Python module that intercepts calls to the default finder, loader, and package module iterator, and if the path resolves to an alternative syntax, provide the appropriate finder, loader and iterator.  **polyloader** is different from traditional importlib shims in that it directly affects the default source file loader, and thus allows for the discovery and importation of suffixes not listed in Python's defaults.

 To use:
 -------